ui/stamps-api-docs/source/activity_api.rst

 C. Example Response
 -------------------

-Below is an example response on successful API calls.
+Below is an example response on successful API call.

 If transaction is successful(JSON):